 only if the mortgage broker receives those moneys or deposits in trust.

-22(3) In this section, "bank" means a bank, a trust company, or a credit union as defined in The Credit Unions and Caisses Populaires Act.
+In this section, "bank" means a bank, trust company or credit union.

 (a) informed the other person, in writing, of the material particulars of the property provided as security for the mortgage;